Mission, Purposes & Student Learning Outcomes

 The nursing program is committed to educate a diverse student population to become professional nurses and to meet the needs of society through health promotion and illness prevention.
 At the completion of the program, eligible candidates may take the National Council Licensure Examination (NCLEX-RN).

-The purposes of the Caldwell College Nursing Program are:
+The purposes of the Caldwell University Nursing Program are:

 - To provide graduates the essential body of scientific knowledge, clinical competencies and the qualities of professional preparation and integrity to begin the practice of nursing at the generalist level, and